 OPD is currently revising a new Special Order that is intended to update DGO M-19, Racial Profiling.
-During the current reporting period and our most recent site visit, we provided substantial feedback on the policy's substance and language.
-After multiple efforts to clarify the legal standards for conducting a stop, we look forward to reviewing the final Special Order and observing subsequent training.
+OPD has been working for a least three reporting periods on a simple revision to the Policy to correct these identified deficiencies.
+During the current reporting period and our most recent site visit, we again provided substantial feedback on the policy's substance and language.
+We have also discussed with OPD command staff for at least two reporting periods the need to conduct training on the revised policy to ensure that the data that is collected is accurate and useful for purposes of analysis.

+The Department has advised us that it is conducting independent audits of stop data forms, and we look forward to reviewing them in future reporting periods.
+We urge OPD to stop delaying and implement the policy and necessary training to ensure that the justification exists prior to the temporary detention and that the reason for the encounter is properly identified.
 The Department is not in compliance with Task 34.2.

 Task 34.3.1 requires that OPD have a stop data database that can be summarized, searched, queried, and reported by personnel authorized by OPD (compliance standard: Yes/No).
+As per

-As per Special Order 9042, officers "complete an electronic FPR [Field Based Reporting] Stop Data Collection Form (SDF) for certain arrests, every detention not resulting in an arrest (vehicle, walking, and bicycle stops), every consent search of a person conducted and any other investigative encounter.
+Special Order 9042, officers "complete an electronic FPR [Field Based Reporting] Stop Data Collection Form (SDF) for certain arrests, every detention not resulting in an arrest (vehicle, walking, and bicycle stops), every consent search of a person conducted and any other investigative encounter.
 A SDF shall also be completed for consensual encounters (contacts) where the member talks with a person to confirm or dispel a suspicion that the person may be involved in criminal activity, although the person is free to leave."
 Data from the electronic Field Based Reporting system is automatically sent to the Department's Forensic Logic Quicksearch program.
 Quicksearch allows Department personnel to search for and query officers' stop data.
 During this reporting period, we continued to experiment with the Quicksearch program and found that the stop data is summarized and easy to review.
 As noted above, in May 2011, OPD merged the Stop Data Form with the Field Contact Card, intending to provide one document for officers to enter stop data and providing them with a narrative portion for which they can articulate the factual support for the stop.

 The Department produced multiple draft stop data summaries of the stop data collected between July 1, and June 30, 2011.
 Our review of these summaries found the data contained therein sufficient to suggest whether or not officers are engaging in disparate treatment of minority groups - or, for that matter, any specific sub-population - and to design an appropriate action plan accordingly.
 For example, we noted that the number of searches of persons within one subgroup is significantly higher than others; and, interestingly enough, that these searches appeared to form the basis for arrests less often than searches conducted in other sub-groups.
 While acknowledging that this raw data alone does not - and should not - form the basis to conclude that OPD officers are engaging in bias-based policing or racial profiling, it clearly indicates the need for OPD command staff to conduct further analysis and appropriately address any appearance of disparate treatment with explanation or intervention.
+Once OPD acknowledged that the data being collected was not accurately reflecting the stops being conducted and the reasons for the stop, it ceased attempting to conduct any form of analysis.